Iron-56/amfoss-tasks/task-02/README.md

 ## Pixelated Problem Solver

 I used OpenCV to image to grayscale conversion and then used python tesseract to get the mathematical expression in a string format.
-I used eval function to calculate the expression from a string.
+I used eval function to calculate the value from the string.